TayfunTurgut/Hack-off-/README.md

 # Setup:
 - Deal a random Identity card to each player random side face-up.
 - Give each player 2 Fragment tokens.
-- Shuffle Interface tiles and place 9 of them on the board random face-up in a 3x3 grid.
+- Place 9 Interface tiles on the board in a 3x3 grid.
 Put the rest of them to the game box, you won't be using them this game.
 - Seperate all Data cards according to their values, and create 6 stacks with them containing values from 1 to 6.
 Notice that one of each data values contain a skull symbol, these must be put into 6 different stacks for gameplay purposes.
 Put them near the Interface tiles face-down side by side.